-The Studentenwerk would like to support student parents and offers a free children's meal for children aged 0 to 6 years if a student parent with a valid student ID pays for a main course for themselves.
+The Studentenwerk (students' union) wants to support student parents and donates a free children's meal for kids between the ages 0-6 if a student parent pays for a main course with their valid student ID card.

-A children's plate basically consists of a main course from the regular daily menu and a side dish, which can also be a soup or dessert.
+A children's meal always consists of a main course from the regular menu and a side dish, which can also be soup or dessert.

-You can also find a comfortable chair for breastfeeding and a nappy changing unit equipped for emergencies (nappies, wet wipes and nursing pads).
+There is also a comfortable chair for breastfeeding and a baby changing unit equipped for emergencies (diapers, wet wipes and nursing pads).

-The social counselling service of the Studentenwerk Niederbayern/ Oberpfalz can help you with questions about securing your living, pregnancy and childcare, general life planning during your studies or studying with a disability.
+The social counselling service of the Studentenwerk Niederbayern/Oberpfalz (students' union) can help you with questions about securing your livelihood during your studies, pregnancy and childcare during your studies, general life planning during your studies or studying with a disability.

 Not easy - but possible!